-The appellant's position is the principal administrative support for the 34,000 acre [organization] Wildlife Refuge which also manages the smaller 6,290 acre [organization] Wildlife Refuge which has one employee assigned on-site.
-Refuge staff consists of 15 permanent employees, including the Refuge Manager and Deputy Refuge Manager.
-The appellant performs a variety of clerical and administrative support duties including budgeting, purchasing, record keeping, time and attendance, travel, reports, human resources, property custodial activities, and other miscellaneous tasks.
+The appellant's position is the principal administrative support for the 113,000 acre [organization] Wildlife Refuge.
+Refuge staff consists of 20 permanent employees, including the Refuge Manager and Deputy Refuge Manager.
+Several youth program participants work at the refuge for short periods each year as do a few intern volunteers.
+The appellant performs a variety of clerical and administrative support duties including budgeting, purchasing, record keeping, time and attendance, travel, reports, human resources, and other miscellaneous tasks.

-Budget support duties account for approximately 30 percent of the appellant's time.
-The work involves compiling information and preparing the operating budget; coding, entering, tracking, and reconciling expense data; and reporting and advising on budget status.
+Budget support duties account for approximately 50 percent of the appellant's time.
+The work involves compiling information and preparing the operating budget; coding, entering, tracking, and reconciling expense data, and reporting and advising on the budget status.
 The appellant uses the regional office's specific sub-activity and line item account allocations (which are tied to agency budget program appropriations) and rules for use, along with general guidance from the Refuge Manager or his deputy, on how funds should be spent.
-The budget, which annually exceeds one million dollars, includes appropriation money for approximately six to eight sub-activities each year: operations and maintenance, projects, forest management or timber sales, refuge prescribed fires, recreation fees and any special appropriations, such as for individual wildfires and storm damage from hurricanes.
+The budget, which annually exceeds one million dollars, includes appropriation money for approximately 10 to 12 sub-activities each year: operations, maintenance, projects, refuge prescribed fires, quarters, recreation fees, and any special appropriations, such as for each wildfire and for storm damage from hurricanes.
+(While responsibility for the refuge's funds tracking for the prescribed fires is vested with another refuge; the appellant tracks these funds for her organization.)
 Expenses for each sub-activity and line item are charged to a number of activity-based costing codes, which normally remain the same from year to year.
 The budget includes 2-year, 1-year, and no-year, revolving, and reimbursable funds and is complicated by changing appropriations, changing prices, and emergency expenses.
-Although the appellant maintains separate accounts for both refuges for internal use, expenses for the two refuges are entered into the national financial system under the same cost codes.
 The appellant projects the budget using budget requests, salary figures, and historical data, and expected increases and works closely with refuge specialists in projecting needs for projects.
 She reviews utilization of funds and funds availability and advises management on status of accounts.
 The appellant assigns accounting codes to expenses and changes expense codes for standard items to meet budget needs, but consults with the supervisor on major shifts and end of year priorities and expenses.
-She assigns charge codes, provided by the regional office, to track use of funds from other agencies, ecological services, and interest groups such as Ducks Unlimited, Wings, Native Grass, etc.
+She assigns charge codes, provided by the regional office, to track use of funds from other refuges, agencies, ecological services, and interest groups such as the Red Wolf Reproduction program, etc.

-For approximately 25 percent of her time, the appellant procures refuge supplies, equipment, and services and administers the purchase, travel, and fleet card program.
+For approximately 25 percent of her time, the appellant procures office supplies, equipment, and services and administers the purchase, travel, and fleet card program.
 She uses blanket purchases arrangements, purchase orders, convenience checks, and required supply sources and has purchasing warrant authority for up to \$10,000 for credit card purchases.
 The appellant gathers bids and prepares purchase requests for items over her purchasing limit and enters all acquisition requests into the agency contracting system for further action by the contracting office.
-She determines proper established or open market sources, obtains price quotations, prepares justifications with technical information provided by refuge staff, and makes purchases or submits requests with all required information to the regional office.
+She determines properly established or open market sources, obtains price quotations, prepares justifications with technical information provided by refuge staff, and makes purchases or submits requests with all required information to the regional office.
 With the exception of credit card purchases, invoices for purchases over \$500 are sent to the regional office for signature and the Denver office for payment.
 Purchases other than standard items are authorized by the supervisor.
 The appellant sets up purchase agreements with vendors for annual services.
 She monitors the procurement and tracks all data in the financial system.
 She certifies invoices and prepares vouchers for payment.
 She reviews and reconciles vouchers and tracks data, including the financial portion of any Memoranda of Understanding or co-op agreements involving money or funding.